Twelve Historic Properties

 1810 House

-The 1810 House is the current home to the WHS administrative offices, gift shop and gallery space.
-This charming structure has had many incarnations over the years as a private residence, Boy Scouts lodge and was once the town’s YMCA!
+The 1810 House is the current home to the WHS administrative offices, gift shop, gallery and display rooms.
+This charming structure has had many incarnations over the years as a private residence, library and was once the town’s YMCA!

 Lewis Park